Skip to Main Content

 Start bringing your chemicals (labeled with a WASTe Tag) for disposal to your building's routine waste scheduled pick-ups.

-EH&S has to coordinate the service as there are strict regulatory requirements as it relates to manifesting of hazardous materials and recorder keeping.
+EH&S coordinates these service as there are strict regulatory requirements as it relates to manifesting of hazardous materials and recorder keeping.
 All hazardous waste generated by UCLA is tracked from generation to final disposition.

 Failure to comply with this can cause fines and can stop our campus ability to dispose of hazardous materials.